HMS Skylark (1806)

-HMS Skylark was a British Royal Navy 16-gun brig-sloop of the Seagull class launched in February 1806.
+HMS Skylark was a British Royal Navy 16-gun brig-sloop of the launched in February 1806.
 She served primarily in the Channel, capturing several vessels including a privateer, and taking part in one notable engagement.
 She grounded in May 1812 and her crew burnt her to prevent the French from capturing her.

 Career

 Commander Henry Evelyn Pitfield Sturt commissioned Skylark in May 1805.
 On 19 May she captured Anna Sophia, Diercks, master.